BennoCrafter/PollMatrixBot/assets/help_message.md

 **Start a Poll**: Use the `!create <name>` command to start a new poll.
    - Example: `!create Eating list`

 **Add Items**: After creating the poll, just start typing the items you want to add.
 Each message will be considered as a poll item.
 You can also add a quantity number.
+You can also change the config so u need to type `!add <item>` to add an item.
    - Example:
      - Type `Apple`
      - Type `Pizza Hawaii`